open5gs/open5gs/docs/_docs/troubleshoot/02-now-in-github-issues.md

 > db.subscribers.drop()
 true
 ```
-2. WebUI logout
+2. Then, if you are using a version of WebUI prior to v2.1.7, you need to do a WebUI logout from your web browser.
-3. Install new WebUI with the following command.
+3. Finally, install the latest version of WebUI with the following command.
 ```
 $ curl -fsSL https://open5gs.org/open5gs/assets/webui/install | sudo -E bash -
 ```

-4. Log in to the new WebUI and add new subscriber information.
+4. Log in to the new WebUI and add new subscriber information using your web browser.
 5. Make sure it is a new DB schema as below:
 ```
 $ mongo